Selina-Varshney/Motor-Imagery-using-EEG-signals/README.md

 <br>

 Even after applying a bandpass filter, there can still be residual noise or small fluctuations in the EEG data that affect signal clarity.
 The Savitzky-Golay (S-G) filter is applied because it provides additional smoothing without distorting the critical features of the signal, such as peaks and edges, which are important for analysis.
+In order to apply the savitzky golay filter, we needed to find the appropriate window for the critical channels - 8 C3, 10 Cz, 12 C4
+1) Code 1: We used Sgolay code 1 to find the window for each of the 3 channels
+2) Code 2: Out of the 3 windows we selected the one with minimum log dispersion
+3) Code 3: Applied savitzky golay for that window and polynomial factor of 3

 <br>
 <br>